awsdocs/aws-proton-user-guide/doc_source/ag-env-account-connections.md

 Learn how to create and manage an AWS Proton environment in one account and provision its infrastructure resources in another account\.
 This can help improve visibility and efficiency at scale\.
 Environment account connections only support standard provisioning with AWS CloudFormation infrastructure as code\.

 **Note**
-The information provided in this topic is relevant to environments configured with *AWS\-managed provisioning*\.
+The information in this topic is relevant to environments that are configured with *AWS managed provisioning*\.
 With environments configured with *self\-managed provisioning*, AWS Proton doesn't directly provision your infrastructure\.
 Instead, it sends pull requests \(PRs\) to your repository for provisioning\.
 It's your responsibility to ensure that your automation code assumes the right identity and role\.
 For more information about provisioning methods, see [How AWS Proton provisions infrastructure](ag-works-prov-methods.md)\.

 **Terminology**

 ![\[A diagram that describes AWS Proton resources within a single account (management account) that's in a single AWS Region.
 It also shows how AWS Proton environments in that account can use environment account connections to deploy to other accounts (environment accounts) in the same Region.\]](http://docs.aws.amazon.com/proton/latest/userguide/images/xaccount-diagram.png)

-With AWS Proton *environment account connections*, you can create an AWS Proton environment from one account and provision it's infrastructure in another account\.
+With AWS Proton *environment account connections*, you can create an AWS Proton environment from one account and provision its infrastructure in another account\.

 Management account
 The single account where you, as an administrator, create an AWS Proton environment that provisions infrastructure resources in another *environment account*\.